Sony BMG copy protection rootkit scandal: Product recall

-On November 15, 2005 vnunet.com announced that Sony BMG was backing out of its copy-protection software, recalling unsold CDs from all stores and allowing consumers to exchange affected CDs for versions without the software.
+On November 15, 2005, vnunet.com announced that Sony BMG was backing out of its copy-protection software, recalling unsold CDs from all stores and allowing consumers to exchange affected CDs for versions without the software.
 The Electronic Frontier Foundation compiled a partial list of CDs with XCP.
 Sony BMG maintained that "there were no security risks associated with the anti-piracy technology" despite numerous virus and malware reports.
 On November 16, 2005, US-CERT, part of the United States Department of Homeland Security, issued an advisory on XCP DRM.
 It said that XCP uses rootkit technology to hide certain files from the user and that the technique is a security threat to users.
 They also said that one of the uninstallation options provided by Sony BMG introduces further vulnerabilities.
 US-CERT advised: "Do not install software from sources that you do not expect to contain software, such as an audio CD."

 Sony BMG announced that it had instructed retailers to remove any unsold music discs containing the software from their shelves.
 Internet-security expert Dan Kaminsky estimated that XCP was in use on more than 500,000 networks.

 CDs with XCP technology can be identified by the letters "XCP" printed on the back cover of the jewel case for the CD according to SonyBMG's XCP FAQ.

-On November 18, 2005, Reuters reported that Sony BMG would exchange affected unsecure CDs for new unprotected discs as well as unprotected MP3 files.
+On November 16, 2005, Reuters reported that Sony BMG would exchange affected CDs for new unprotected discs.
 As a part of the swap program, consumers could mail their XCP-protected CDs to Sony BMG and receive an unprotected disc via return mail.

 On November 29, investigators for New York attorney general Eliot Spitzer found that, despite the recall of November 15, Sony BMG CDs with XCP were still for sale at some New York City music retail outlets.
 Spitzer said: "It is unacceptable that more than three weeks after this serious vulnerability was revealed, these same CDs are still on shelves, during the busiest shopping days of the year, [and] I strongly urge all retailers to heed the warnings issued about these products, pull them from distribution immediately, and ship them back to Sony."

 The next day, Massachusetts attorney general Tom Reilly announced that Sony BMG CDs with XCP were still available in Boston despite the Sony BMG recall of November 15.
 He advised consumers not to purchase the Sony BMG CDs with XCP and said that he was conducting an investigation of Sony BMG.

-Sony BMG's website offered consumers a link to "Class Action Settlement Information Regarding XCP And MediaMax Content Protection" with online claim filing and links to software updates and uninstallers.
+Sony BMG's website offered US consumers a link to "Class Action Settlement Information Regarding XCP And MediaMax Content Protection" with online claim filing and links to software updates and uninstallers.
 The deadline for submitting a claim was June 30, 2007.
 The website offered an explanation of the events as well as a list of all affected CDs.